Lsnow987/document-embeddings/README.md

 # document-embeddings
-We have Used onlplab/alephbert-base to find similar rabbinic texts.
+We have Used alephbert-base to find similar rabbinic texts.
 We are in the midst of fine-tuning this model based on rabbinic texts to be more accurate in finding similarities.

 We were given thousands of different rabbinic texts in which people asked rabbis different questions.
 We combined all the data into a csv file, added document embeddings using onlplab/alephbert-base, and then compared the embeddings to find the most similar document to the current document.